-Director Nominee Skills, Experience, and Background
+Skills, Experience, and Background

 The Nominating and Corporate Governance Committee recommended to the Board the nominees named in this Proxy Statement.
 Based on this recommendation and each nominee's credentials and experience outlined below, the Board has determined that each nominee can make a significant contribution to the Board and the Company, is willing and able to devote the necessary time, energy and attention to assure diligent performance of their responsibilities and should serve as a director of the Company.
-The Nominating and Corporate Governance Committee engaged a search firm to assist it in identifying and assessing potential director nominees, including Mr. Keohane.
-Members of management also know of Mr. Keohane through his chemicals industry experience and background.

-Set forth on the following pages is biographical information about each of the nominees, including information regarding the person's service as a director, business experience, director positions held currently or at any time during the last five years, information regarding involvement in certain legal or administrative proceedings, if applicable, and the experiences, qualifications, attributes or skills that factored into the Board's determination that the person should serve as a director of the Company.
+Set forth on the following pages is a skills matrix and biographical information about each of the nominees, including information regarding the person's service as a director, business experience, director positions held currently or at any time during the last five years, information regarding involvement in certain legal or administrative proceedings, if applicable, and the experiences, qualifications, attributes or skills that factored into the Board's determination that the person should serve as a director of the Company.
 The Board regularly reviews the skills, experience, and background that it believes are desirable to be represented on the Board.
 The following is a description of the Boards' adopted Core Skills & Qualifications and additional relevant experience possessed by the nominees.

-Core Skills & C Qualifications Additional Experience Leadership (Strategy & Chemical Industry Marketing Information Technology Execution) Experience Financial Expertise Risk Management Business Development Logistics & Supply Chain Global Business Global Business Mergers & Acquisitions Legal Expertise Management Operations Technological Innovation Compensation & Succession Capital Markets Regulatory Experience Corporate Governance Diversity Investor Relations & Engagement Cybersecurity Other Board Experience
+Core Skills & C Qualifications Additional Experience Leadership (Strategy & Execution) Chemical Industry Experience Marketing Information Technology Financial Expertise Risk Management Business Development Logistics & Supply Chain Global Business Strategy & Management Global Business Operations Mergers & Acquisitions Legal Expertise Technological Innovation Compensation & Succession Capital Markets Regulatory Experience Corporate Governance Diversity Investor Relations & Engagement Cybersecurity Environment, Health, Safety & Sustainability Other Board Experience